HIPAA Training for Employees

 Does HIPAA training expire?

-HIPAA training does not expire unless you change jobs and work for another Covered Entity or Business Associate.
-This is because each Covered Entity and Business Associate is required to develop their own HIPAA-compliant policies and procedures.
-Therefore, when you go to work for a new organization that is a Covered Entity or Business Associate, the new organization will likely have different HIPAA-compliant policies and procedures from those you have been trained on.
+HIPAA training does not expire unless you change jobs and work for another covered entity or business associate.
+This is because each covered entity and business associate is required to develop their own HIPAA-compliant policies and procedures.
+Therefore, when you go to work for a new organization that is a covered entity or business associate, the new organization will likely have different HIPAA-compliant policies and procedures from those you have been trained on.

-What are the HIPAA training requirements for new hires?
+What are the HIPAA compliance training requirements for new hires?

-Business Associates are only required to provide a security and awareness training program unless elements of the Privacy Rule apply to the new hire´s role.
-In such cases, it is necessary to train the new hire on the elements of the Privacy Rule that apply and explain the procedures for reporting unauthorized disclosures and security incidents.
+Business associates are only required to provide a security and awareness training program unless elements of the HIPAA Privacy Rule apply to the new hireโ€™s role.
+In such cases, it is necessary to train the new hire on the elements of the HIPAA Privacy Rule that apply to their functions, and explain the procedures for reporting unauthorized disclosures and security incidents.

 When must new hires complete their HIPAA training?

-Covered Entities´ new hires must complete their initial HIPAA training “within a reasonable period of time after the person joins the Covered Entity´s workforce” – ideally before they are put into an unsupervised situation in which they could inadvertently and impermissibly disclose PHI.
-New hires of Covered Entities and Business Associates must also take part in a security and awareness training program.
-HIPAA does not stipulate how soon this is required after the new hires start working, but HIPAA security training should start prior to having unsupervised access to ePHI.
+Covered entitiesโ€™ new hires must complete theirย initialย HIPAA training โ€œwithin a reasonable period of time after the person joins the covered entityโ€™s workforceโ€ โ€“ ideally before they are put into an unsupervised situation in which they could inadvertently and impermissibly disclose PHI.
+New hires of covered entities and business associates must also take part in a security and awareness training program.
+HIPAA does not stipulate how soon this is required after the new hires start working, but HIPAA security training should start prior to a new hire having unsupervised access to electronic PHI.

 What is the best way to prepare a new hire for HIPAA training?

-The best way to prepare a new hire for HIPAA training is to familiarize them with the basics of HIPAA – especially topics such as why HIPAA exists, what HIPAA protects, and what PHI is.
+The best way to prepare a new hire for HIPAA training is to provide the new hire with introductory HIPAA training that covers the basics of HIPAA compliance โ€“ for example, topics such as why HIPAA exists, what HIPAA protects, and what PHI is.
 This will ensure every new hire entering policy and procedure training has the same level of knowledge and will put the content of the policy and procedure training into context.

 Why is training documentation necessary for HIPAA compliance?

-Training documentation is necessary for HIPAA compliance because, in the event of an inspection or audit by HHS´ Office for Civil Rights, it not only shows that training has been provided, but could determine liability for a HIPAA violation if liability is dependent on whether a Covered Entity failed to provide “necessary and appropriate” training, or whether a member of the workforce failed to apply the training while carrying out their duties – resulting in a HIPAA violation.
+Training documentation is necessary for HIPAA compliance because, in the event of an inspection or audit by HHSโ€™ Office for Civil Rights, the documentation not only shows that training has been provided, but could determine liability for a HIPAA violation if liability is dependent on whether a covered entity failed to provide โ€œnecessary and appropriateโ€ training (i.e., based on a risk analysis), or whether an employee failed to apply the training while carrying out their duties โ€“ resulting in a HIPAA violation.

 Is HIPAA training for mental health professionals different from HIPAA training for general health professionals?